Meet the team

 Outside of work, Steve have been married to Berni for over 20 years and has four children, Courtney, Mitch, Carly and Jade, as well as two grandchildren, Paisley and Payton.
 They also have a 5th child, Bailey, their lovable Labrador.
 Steve is a keen golfer, although his handicap needs some serious work!
 Steve is also a passionate Sheffield United season ticket holder (although he doesn’t shout about that too much).

 Steve is really looking forward to contributing and working with everyone at Rotherham Hospice.

 For over 25 years, Julie worked as Company Secretary and Executive Director – Operations for a South Yorkshire health insurance company.
 She brings a wealth of strategic, operational management and board-level committee membership experience accrued within a constantly changing and highly regulated financial services sector environment.

-Her other interests and pastimes have included being a school Governor, working as a Director/Trustee of a local homeless charity; being a member of the Joint Independent Audit Committee for South Yorkshire Police and the Crime Commissioner Office; holidays in the sun; spending time with her family both in Sheffield and up north; running/walking and socialising with friends.
+Her other interests have included being a school Governor, working as a Director/Trustee of a local homeless charity; being a member of the Joint Independent Audit Committee for South Yorkshire Police and the Crime Commissioner Office; holidays in the sun; spending time with her family both in Sheffield and up north; running/walking and socialising with friends.

 How can you help?